Select Page

 • Lifting no more than 20 lbs.

-What if I have an additional issue other than COPD?
+What if I have other issues along with COPD?

-Additionally, you may be eligible for Social Security Disability benefits if you have another impairment.
+You may also qualify for Social Security Disability benefits if you have an additional impairment.

 Even if you meet all the medical criteria for a listed impairment, you won’t be approved for SSDI if you don’t meet the basic financial requirements.

-In addition to having a disability that has lasted, or is expected to last 12 months, you must also have worked in a job where you paid Social Security taxes long enough and recently enough, and you must not earn more than Substantial Gainful Activity (SGA), which is $1,620 per month in 2025 for nonblind applicants and $2,700 per month for blind applicants.
+In addition to having a disability that has lasted, or is expected to last 12 months, you must also have worked long enough and recently enough to have sufficient work credits to be eligible for SSDI benefits.
+In addition, during the period in which you claim disability, you must not work in a job paying you more than the established Substantial Gainful Activity (SGA) amount, which is currently $1,620 per month in 2025 for nonblind applicants and $2,700 per month for blind applicants.
+This only applies to wages for work performed and not to private disability benefits, investment income, or other non-wage earnings.

 If you have COPD, and it has affected your ability to work, you may be eligible for Social Security Disability benefits.

 However, applying for Social Security Disability benefits is a long process and can take months to years.
-If you receive a denial, your chances of approval are increased significantly if you have legal representation.
-At the request for reconsideration and hearing levels, an attorney can collect and submit relevant medical evidence, obtain doctors’ opinions, draft a brief to the ALJ, and prepare you for questioning by the judge.
+If you receive a denial, your chances of approval are significantly increased if you have legal representation.
+At all levels of the process, from the initial application stage to a request for reconsideration or at the hearing level, an attorney can collect and submit relevant medical evidence and obtain doctors’ opinions.
+In addition, at the hearing stage, an attorney will be able to prepare you for questioning by the judge and prepare an argument citing the evidence in the record that supports your disability claim.
 An attorney can also elicit helpful testimony from you and cross-examine vocational and medical experts, demonstrating your inability to work.
 At the Appeals Council and federal court level, a lawyer can present legal arguments to show your case was wrongfully denied.
-Fees charged by disability attorneys are regulated by federal law and are usually 25% of disability backpay you are owed.
-There are no out-of-pocket costs, and if you don’t win your case, you won’t be charged anything.
+Fees charged by disability attorneys are regulated by federal law and are usually a percentage of the disability back benefits you recover.
+There are no out-of-pocket costs, and you won’t be charged anything if you don’t win your case.

 Your Free Initial Consultation